wp-plugins/constant-contact-api/readme.txt

     * Add extra fields to your signup form
     * Uses the REST API

-To obtain support please use the (http://wordpress.org/forums/ "wordpress forums").
+To obtain support please use the [wordpress forums](http://wordpress.org/forums/).

 == Installation ==